This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may bleed heavily after your catheter is removed.
 The catheter may damage your artery, and you may need surgery to fix the damage.
 You could have kidney problems from the contrast liquid.
 You could have an allergic reaction to the contrast liquid or numbing medicine.

 - You may develop a blood clot that causes pain and swelling, and stops blood from flowing.
-A blood clot in your leg can break loose and travel to your lungs and become life-threatening.
+A blood clot in your arm or leg can break loose and travel to your lungs and become life-threatening.